Sumdorong Chu

 is a tributary of the Nyamjang Chu river that flows along the disputed Sino-Indian border between the Tsona County of Tibet and the Tawang district of Arunachal Pradesh.
 It originates in the Tokpo Shiri Glacier, about 7–10 kilometres east of Nyamjang Chu, and flows down to the river.

-Its junction with Nyamjang Chu is to the north of that of Namka Chu, another contested river valley, by about two kilometers.
+Its junction with Nyamjang Chu is about two kilometers to the north of that of Namka Chu, another contested river valley.

-The Sumdorong Chu valley was the site of a standoff between India and China in 1986–1987 which, despite giving rise to the fears of another war, got deescalated successfully.
+The Sumdorong Chu valley was the site of a standoff between India and China in 1986–1987 which, despite giving rise to the fears of another war, deescalated successfully.
 Subsequently, India and China formulated agreements for managing future border tensions.

 Location

 Sumdorong Chu flows in a disputed border region between Tibet's Tsona County and Arunachal Pradesh's Tawang district.
 The dispute arises due to differing interpretations of where the McMahon Line lies.

 China adheres to the 1914 map of the McMahon Line, which shows the border as a straight line at 27°44'30" N latitude till the range of "Menlakathong La" (roughly the modern Bum La Pass).

 India believes that the true border lies along the highest watershed line in the region, which is to the north of the Namka Chu and Sumdorong Chu streams.